 4. When can I lock the interest rate, and what will it cost me to do so?

 Interest rates might fluctuate between the time you apply for a mortgage and closing.
 To prevent getting a higher rate, you can lock the rate, and even the points, for a specified period.
 Fees may apply, but not always.
 To keep tabs on rate movements, read Bankrate's Rate Trend Index.

 5. Is there a prepayment penalty on this loan?

 Some lenders charge a penalty if you prepay on the mortgage.
 Some apply only when you refinance or reduce the principal balance by more than a certain percentage.
-Find out the penalty specifics and see if your lender will lower the rate on loans with one.
+Find out the penalty specifics and see if your lender will lower the rate if you choose a loan with a penalty.

 6. What is the minimum down payment required for this loan?

 A bigger down payment might mean a lower interest rate and better loan terms.
-With a down payment of less than 20 percent, you will probably have to get mortgage insurance, increasing your monthly payment.
+With a down payment of less than 20%, you will probably have to get mortgage insurance, increasing your monthly payment.

 7. What are the qualifying guidelines for this loan?